leminhtuan2015/Today-I-Learn/network/proxy.md

 ### SOCKS
  - SOCKS (Socket Secure) is an Internet protocol that exchanges network packets between a client and server through a proxy server
  - Socks (or "SOCKS") is a protocol that a proxy server can use to accept requests from client users in a company's network so that it can forward them across the Internet.

+### SOCKS proxy and an HTTP proxy
+ - Both proxy **SOCKS proxy and HTTP proxy** is **Proxy server**
+ - HTTP proxies (The oldest type of proxy server) proxy HTTP requests, while SOCKS proxies proxy socket connections.
+ - A HTTP Proxy will only proxy connections that use the http protocol
+ - A SOCKS proxy is operating at a lower level and so an application, which supports SOCKS proxying, can use it to proxy a connection.
+Tor uses SOCKS because it is opens up the range of applications that can use it (IRC, SSH, etc)